The Myth of “Kinds”: Why This Religious Idea Exists, Why It Fails, and Why It Matters

 Common Objection 3: “No New Genetic Information Is Added”

-Gene duplication, mutation, recombination, and regulatory change introduce novel genetic material and novel function.
-These mechanisms are well documented in molecular biology (Lynch, The Origins of Genome Architecture).
+This claim collapses the moment it meets the actual biology.
+Gene duplication, mutation, recombination, and regulatory change all introduce genuinely novel genetic material and novel function.
+These mechanisms are thoroughly documented in molecular biology (Lynch, The Origins of Genome Architecture), and they are not in any serious dispute.

-The objection survives only by redefining “information” so narrowly that no biological process could ever satisfy it.
+The objection survives only by redefining “information” so narrowly that no biological process could ever satisfy the definition.
+That is not science by any reasonable measure.
+It is semantics deployed defensively, a word game dressed up as a discovery.

 Hybridisation and the Collapse of Boundaries

-These facts are incompatible with rigid biological kinds and entirely compatible with evolutionary history.
+These facts are flatly incompatible with rigid biological kinds, and they are entirely compatible with a continuous evolutionary history.
+The boundaries that “kinds” require do not hold up even within our own family tree.

 Why “Kinds” Are Theologically Necessary

-The persistence of “kinds” is not explained by evidence.
-It is explained by theology.
+The persistence of “kinds” is not explained by the evidence, because the evidence runs the other way.
+It is explained by theology, and specifically by two commitments that evolution quietly destabilises.

 Human Exceptionalism